CalcBeacon logoCalcBeacon

 Calorie Deficit Calculator

-Estimate a daily calorie target from maintenance calories and your chosen deficit.
+Calculate target cutting calories from maintenance calories and a chosen deficit.

 Calculator